 Battered women are faced with the horrific choice of staying with an abuser or becoming homeless with their children in tow.
 Your help is needed now.
-The Dwelling Place is looking for operating funding to house and support the women and children in our care.
-If additional funding is available, our plans include adding capacity with more housing and enhanced services to serve more women and children in need.
+The Dwelling Place requires and seeks operating funding sources to house and support the women and children we serve.
+When additional funding is available, our plans include adding capacity with more housing and enhanced services to serve more women and children in need.

-- Pray for The Dwelling Place, our residents, and our leadership. - Give a financial donation securely online or by check. - Sponsor our annual Gala or another fundraiser to support our ministry. - Volunteer with us!
+- Pray for The Dwelling Place, our residents, and our leadership. - Give a financial donation securely online, by check, or through donor advised fund, or gifts of stock. - Leave a Legacy Consider identifying The Dwelling Place as a beneficiary in your final estate. - Sponsor and attend/participate with our friend & fund raising events. - Volunteer with us!
 See our website for details. - Donate household items for our homes.
-Find a list of suggested items on our website. - Invite us to speak at your church or group. - Share our mission and website with others. - Contact us with opportunities for employment and affordable housing for our women and their families.
+Find a list of suggested items on our website. - Invite us to speak at your church or group. - Share our mission and website with others through word of mouth or social media. - Contact us with opportunities for employment and affordable housing for our women and their families.